praetorian-inc/praetorian-cli/TERMINOLOGY.md

 # Terminology and Definitions

 The backend API uses a number of shorthands and mnemonics.
-They are used in several CLI commands and in the global search bar with the `status:` prefix.
+They are used in several CLI commands and in the global search bar.
 This document explains their semantics.

 # Asset statuses